Tech hotshots: The rise of the QA expert

 "QA allows me [to transition from] a pure developer role into working in the real world without having to just do IT work," says Bresnahan, QA manager at Zenoss Inc., a provider of monitoring and management software for IT infrastructure.
 Bresnahan, who got into QA 15 years ago, is now in talks with management to create a new director-level QA position at Zenoss.
 "QA gives you the ability to be the first person to take whatever new technology a company is working on and make it work in a real-world situation," he says.

 Bresnahan is far from the only QA professional jacked about the job.
 At shipping giant FedEx, cutting the amount of time it took to test software led to significant career recognition for Tamara Payne, senior vice president at FedEx.
-In fact, a 2012 Survey, CareerBliss ranked senior QA engineer as the No. 2 happiest job, second only to real estate agent.
+In fact, in a 2012 survey, CareerBliss ranked senior QA engineer as the No. 2 happiest job, second only to real estate agent.

 Yet despite practitioners' high levels of personal satisfaction with their work, QA still struggles to command respect from the rest of the organization and is often considered a secondary role, trailing in the IT pecking order behind more coveted developer positions.